 Incoming first-year students take a math course during their first academic year.
 A few majors require a specific math course, and Success and Career Advisors will place students into that course.
-Most majors provide a list of options to fulfill the math requirement, including Math for the Arts (MTH 125), Introductory Statistics (MTH 130), Foundations of Quantitative Reasoning (MTH 150), Precalculus I (MTH 151), Personal Finance (BUS 150) or Symbolic Logic (PHL 130).
+Most majors provide a list of options to fulfill the math requirement, including Mathematical Problem Solving in Performing Arts and Entertainment (MTH 125), Introductory Statistics (MTH 130), Foundations of Quantitative Reasoning (MTH 150), Precalculus I (MTH 151), Personal Finance (BUS 150) or Symbolic Logic (PHL 130).
 Students will be able to indicate their preference on the Course Registration Preference Form, to be completed before attending New Student Orientation.

-- MTH 125: Math for the Arts: This course is designed for students in the performing arts, and develops mathematical thinking and skills through problem-based projects like the kinds of projects performing arts professionals encounter, such as set design, budgets, setting ticket prices.
+- MTH 125: Mathematical Problem Solving in Performing Arts and Entertainment: This course is designed for students in the performing arts, and develops mathematical thinking and skills through problem-based projects like the kinds of projects performing arts professionals encounter, such as set design, budgets, setting ticket prices.

 - MTH 130: Introductory Statistics: This course, required for students majoring in pre-athletic training, health sciences, pre-nursing, psychology and sociology, focuses on descriptive statistics, measures of central tendency, probability rules and distributions, and simple hypothesis testing.

 - MTH 150: Foundations of Quantitative Reasoning: This course teaches the mathematical skills and quantitative reasoning needed for today’s world, including those needed for personal financial and consumer literacy.
 Students will also learn by working on the kinds of real-world quantitative problems they will encounter in the careers and personal lives.